tomohisa/dcb-events.github.io/docs/examples/dynamic-product-price.md

 ### 03: Multiple products (shopping cart)

-The previous stages could be implemented with a traditional event-sourced [Aggregate](../glossary.md#aggregate) in theory.
+The previous stages could be implemented with a traditional Event-Sourced [Aggregate](../glossary.md#aggregate) in theory.
 But with the requirement to be able to order *multiple products at once* with a dynamic price, the flexibility of DCB shines:

 ```js hl_lines="10-12 40-67"